Amirrezahmi/Zozo-Assistant/README.md

 # Features
 - Speech recognition: Zozo can listen to user input through a microphone and convert it into text using the SpeechRecognition library.
-- Text-to-speech: Zozo can respond to users by converting text into speech using the pyttsx3 library and playing the audio using pygame.
+- Text-to-speech: Zozo can respond to users by converting text into speech using the pyttsx3 library.
 - Music player: Zozo can play a collection of music files in the "music" folder.
-Users can control playback with voice commands or by entering options manually.
+Users can control playback with voice commands or by entering options.
 - Alarm: Users can set alarms by specifying the duration in seconds.
 Zozo will play a sound after the specified time has elapsed.
 - Date and time: Users can inquire about the current date and time, and Zozo will provide the information.
 - OpenAI integration: Utilize the OpenAI API for advanced language processing (API key required).